Maureen U. Beecher: As a historian

 Prior to her research on Mormon studies, Beecher (her married name) served as the managing editor of the Western Humanities Review.

 Beecher was an editor and senior research associate in the History Department for the LDS Church from 1972 to 1980.
 She was the founding president of the Association for Mormon Letters in 1976.

 In 1981, she took a position as an English professor at BYU while also a research professor in the Joseph Fielding Smith Institute for Church History.
 Beecher retired from BYU in 1997.

 She was the general editor for the Life Writings of Frontier Women series and published two books on Eliza R. Snow, including a definitive edition of Snow's writings, The Personal Writings of Eliza Roxcy Snow.
 The book won two awards and was popular, selling out of its first printing.

-Beecher has been a leading advocate for women's studies through her research on Snow and other Mormon women and Beecher served on the editorial board for Dialogue: A Journal of Mormon Thought.
-She writes, edits, and promotes Global Forum projects in Ottawa, Canada.
+Beecher was a leading advocate for women's studies through her research on Snow and other Mormon women and Beecher served on the editorial board for Dialogue: A Journal of Mormon Thought.
+She wrote, edited, and promoted Global Forum projects in Ottawa, Canada.

-Personal life
+Personal life and death

 Beecher married Dale Beecher.
 They later divorced.
-She is retired and lives in Ottawa, Ontario, Canada.
+She retired and lived in Ottawa, Ontario, Canada.
+She later married Clifford (Cliff) Parfett.
+Beecher died on November 18, 2025, at the age of 90.
+She had cancer, and died with medical assistance.